At Camp David, Trump Sought The Mantle Of History. But Afghanistan Is Different

 Perhaps as important, each laid claim to the title of peacemaker as a part of his legacy in office.

 The glory, of course, would be fleeting.
-Carter was beaten badly in his bid for re-election in 1980.
-Sadat was assassinated by hardliners in the Egyptian army the following year and Begin resigned as prime minister in 1983 after attempts to defeat the Palestine Liberation Organization in Lebanon resulted in heavy casualties among civilians.
+Carter was beaten badly in his bid for reelection in 1980.
+Sadat was assassinated by hard-liners in the Egyptian army the following year, and Begin resigned as prime minister in 1983 after attempts to defeat the Palestine Liberation Organization in Lebanon resulted in heavy casualties among civilians.

 But there was general agreement that the isolation and allure of Camp David contributed mightily to the success of the 1978 negotiations.
 And there was far more at work than environment alone.